princomp/princomp.github.io/source/docs/about/dev_guide.md

 ### Maintaining repository feedback

 Resource users can submit feedback about the resource through various means, one of which is leaving comments on the website.
-This feature is enabled by [utteranc.es](https://utteranc.es/).
+This feature is enabled by [utteranc.es](https://utteranc.es/), and for now those repositories are hosted by the [`csci-1301` github organization](https://github.com/csci-1301) (this may change).

 To manage user feedback over time, a semester-specific repository is created for issues only.
 This must be a public repository and located under the same organization as the resources repository. utteranc.es widget is configured to point to this repository.
 After a semester is over,  this feedback repository will be archived, and a new one created for the next semester.
 This will simultaneously archive all older issues and reset the feedback across website pages.